This classic Greek Frappé recipe is super easy to make and uses just 3 simple ingredients, the main one being instant coffee.

 Enjoy while dreaming of sunny Greece!

-- Make it with milk instead of water (except for the little bit in the beginning) and you'll have a frapógalo - frappe float.
+- If you make it with milk instead of water (except for a little bit in the first step), you'll have a frapógalo - a cold frappe float.

 - Don't skimp on the shaking step.
 Shake vigorously!
 The harder you shake, the more foamy your frappe will be!